 - Cruise: What NOT to bring on a cruise

 - Travel misery: How to prevent seasickness

-So, how much would a trip to Hawaii cost for two?
+So, how much for a trip to Hawaii for two?

 Flight to Hawaii